LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_02_Troubleshoot_Spam_Filtering.md

     You can now close the **Mail - MOD Administrator - Outlook** tab in your Edge browser.

-5. We will now be navigating to the **Message Header Analyzer** to review the message header copied in the previous step.
+5. We'll now be navigating to the **Message Header Analyzer** to review the message header copied in the previous step.
 In your Edge browser, open a new tab and enter the following URL: **<https://mha.azurewebsites.net/pages/mha.html>**.

 6. Under the heading **Insert the message header you would like to analyze** paste (Ctrl-V) the message header copied from earlier.
 One the header has been inserted, select **Analyze headers**.

 7. Take a moment and review the all the fields that are populated.
 There are Four sections to review – **Summary**, **Forefront Antispam Report Header**, **Microsoft Antispam Header** and **Other headers**.

-8. Once you have finished reviewing the message header yourself, find the **Forefront Antispam Report Header** and expand it.
+8. Once you've finished reviewing the message header yourself, find the **Forefront Antispam Report Header** and expand it.

     To the right of **Spam Confidence Level** select **9**.
 This should open up a new tab in Edge labeled **Antispam Stamps**.